stefmolin/pre-commit-workshop/README.md

 1. Fork and clone this repository.
 If you don't have a GitHub account, you will need to create one to complete this step.
 Please be sure to check for changes (and sync them) before coming to the workshop.

 2. Create a virtual environment using Python 3.10 or higher on your personal laptop, and install `pre-commit` in that virtual environment.
-You can use the tool of your choice (*e.g.*, `venv`, `conda`, `uv`).
+You can use the tool of your choice (*e.g.*, `venv`, `conda`, `uv`), but do not attempt to install the project itself.

     <details>
     <summary>Using <code>venv</code></summary>